A human-centred approach to infrastructure planning and investment

 The growing urbanization of our planet reflects the fact that cities are attractive because they are associated with increased opportunities and quality of life.

 On aggregate, we know that this is true when measured by average household income and other indicators.
 Yet we also know that the gap between rich and poor is far worse than it was 50 years ago.
+For those of us working in urban planning and infrastructure, finding innovative ways to address the challenges of climate change and inequality is a top priority.

 That’s why it is so crucial to take a human-centred approach to infrastructure planning and investment.

+This means broadening our understanding of infrastructure beyond physical assets such as transportation networks, the electricity grid and water distribution.
 We also need to look at the technological and social networks – at the places and spaces in a city that impact our quality of life as well as the services like schools, hospitals and community centres that allow for community interaction and play a crucial role in improving quality of life.

 We must look at changing demographics and respond by putting in place the infrastructure and essential services to meet those changes.